 Payments on the general obligation bonds are made by the Bond Interest and Redemption Fund with local revenues.
-Regularly scheduled principal payments on the capital leases are paid by the General Fund.
-Accumulated vacation, supplemental employee retirement benefits, and net pension liability and net OPEB are paid by the funds for which the employees worked.
+Accumulated vacation is paid by the funds for which the employees worked.

 General Obligation Bonds

 The outstanding general obligation bonded debt is as follows: